How it started

 I’ve always been a photographer – one who takes photographs.
 It started at school when I developed a black and white photograph I took of a key and developed it myself.

 The first camera I owned was a Pentax K1000.
 I still have it!
-Built like a tank, solid and purposeful, it worked in a way that made you think like a photographer.
+Built like a tank; solid and purposeful.
+It worked in a way that made you think like a photographer.
 It wasn’t long before I bought a Tamron 70-150 Adaptall-2 zoom and from then on, I took all my photos from a distance.
-It went on to be used by my daughter and son who both used it for study.
-As digital photography rose, the camera got consigned to its case and put to one side.
+It went on to be used by my daughter and son who both used it for study photography at school.
+As digital photography rose to prominence, the camera got consigned to its case and put to one side.
 However, it was the Pentax K1000 that made me feel like a photographer.

 I finally started to try and make photography and all-consuming goal and tried to focus.
 With that in mind, I bought a Nikon Df, in black – it is absolute beauty.
-I’ve forced myself to stick with the 50mm f/1.8 SE lens and I think it’s starting to work – constraint breeds creativity.
+I forced myself to stick with the 50mm f/1.8 SE lens for a while and I think the constraint helped – constraint breeds creativity.
+I did obtain a couple of wider lenses, second hand and started to use them a little.

 However, the only way to improve is to do more.
 Take more photographs.
-With this in mind, I have just invested in the other most beautiful camera out there – a Fujifilm X-100F, in black.
-I intend to take it everywhere and never be without it.
-No photography from a distance, more up close and impersonal.
-Up until now I’ve been using my Samsung Galaxy S7 smartphone and this will continue to play some small part in my day to day instagram uploads but I have really high hopes for the Fuji.
+I invested in one of the other most beautiful cameras out there – a Fujifilm X-100F, in black.
+I intended to take it everywhere and never be without it.
+For a while, I did but I have been evolving and I traded in the Fuji.
+I had been using a Samsung Galaxy S7 smartphone but I’ve upgraded this to a Google Pixel 2 and this will continue to play some part in my photographic life, especially in my day to day instagram uploads.
+I invested in the Sony A7 III, I was caught up in the hype.
+I had an idea to start videography but I found out, I was a photographer.
+Also, I had bought a computer, rather than a camera.
+I upgraded the Pixel 2 for an Apple iPhone which I take everywhere and this is what has been getting the most use.

 Peace and photography